Kyrasuum/strangelet/README.md

 # Strangelet
-Terminal-based text editor written in golang whose code base is largely adapted from micro with minor infulence from Vim/Neovim.
+Terminal-based text editor written in haxe whose code base is largely inspired by micro with minor infulence from Vim/Neovim.
 This project's primary goals are to create a terminal-based text editor that is cross-platform and extensible with an efficient workflow.

 ## Specific code editor features intended include: